Research & Reports

 Total number of insolvencies by month.

-A total of 2,140 businesses across the UK and Northern Ireland entered insolvency in November 2025.
-This represents an 15% decrease from October, but remains 5% lower than the same period in 2024.
+A total of 1,846 businesses across the UK and Northern Ireland entered insolvency in January 2026.
+This represents an 6% decrease from November, but is not a significant change on the same period in 2025.

-Many businesses continue to grapple with relentless cost pressures, such as higher wage bills and the recent National Insurance rise, both of which are squeezing already-thin margins and leaving limited room to absorb further shocks.
+Many businesses continue to grapple with relentless cost pressures, such as higher wage bills and the National Insurance rise in April of last year, both of which are squeezing already-thin margins and leaving limited room to absorb further shocks.

 To re-use this data, contact: [email protected]